 VPN or Proxy: Which has better online security?

-What a VPN does well
+VPN does well

 - Encrypting your entire online experience.
-This offers greater protection to your communications via email, Skype, and every other communication medium which goes through your VPN connection.
+This offers greater protection to your communications via email, Skype, and every other communication medium which goes through your

 - Your login data, credit card info, and online downloads are also encrypted.
 This can save you from a DMCA notice, and from man in the middle attacks in public locations.